-But lately I’ve been wanting to get outdoors for exercise.
+But lately, I’ve been wanting to get outdoors more.

 Since most of us work inside, exercise is one of our rare opportunities to actually see the sun.
 Getting fresh air and seeing new scenery?
 These are things a treadmill just can’t provide.